Let’s face it: being manipulated sucks.

 And if you feel like you need more, check out my mentoring sessions.
 They’re designed to give you the focused help you need to set boundaries that work for you.

-And remember: Manipulation only works when you fail to recognize it – or allow it anyway.
+And remember: You can put a stop to being manipulated.
+Manipulation tactics only work when we fail to recognize it – or allow it anyway.